nilsgerber/RandS_DNN/README.md

-This is a Modification of Sams Rebalance and Smear Code that incldues the usage of my DNN, original instructions below:
+This is a Modification of Sams Rebalance and Smear Code that incldues the usage of my DNN.
+Before use, one must modify the patch in src/SkimMonophoton.py to the location of the onnx folder.
+Original instructions below:

 # SUSY photons skimmer and analysis code